thamires-sc/thamires-sc/README.md

 ✨ Passionate about problem-solving and designing effective software solutions

-🌱 Focused on backend development
+🚀 Focused on backend development

+🌱 Always learning and improving.

 <br />